-The Julian W. Abernethy Library of American Literature was bequeathed to the College in 1923, upon the death of Julian W. Abernethy, Class of 1876, College Trustee from 1901-1923.
+The Julian W. Abernethy Collection of American Literature was bequeathed to the College in 1923, upon the death of Julian W. Abernethy, Class of 1876, College Trustee from 1901-1923.
 A distinguished teacher and scholar of American and British literature, Abernethy was an avid bibliophile and during his lifetime amassed an extraordinary collection of first editions, collected works, critical editions, and original manuscripts by the most notable men and women in American letters from the late 18th through the early 20th centuries.

 Arguably the greatest strength of the original collection lies in books, pamphlets, and manuscripts related to the transcendentalist movement.
 Ralph Waldo Emerson, Margaret Fuller, Bronson Alcott, William Ellery Channing, George Ripley, and Elizabeth Peabody are well represented.
 It was Henry David Thoreau, however, who Abernethy collected with a passion, considering himself “a Thoreau collector with an unappeasable ambition.”
 Documenting his constant pursuit of new Thoreau material, the collection contains detailed correspondence between Abernethy and several antiquarian book and manuscript dealers.
 Among the most unique Thoreau items in Abernethy’s collection are books from his library and artifacts from the site of the cabin at Walden, pencils and letter openers crafted by Thoreau, and abolitionist scrapbooks maintained by his sister Helen.
 In keeping with Abernethy’s spirit, legendary Abernethy Curator and Middlebury College librarian Viola White purchased Thoreau’s personal copy of the first edition of Walden with the author’s annotations, in 1940.